elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 This document is not an attempt to be a corpus of every possible method, tool, or program related to Python.
 There will be omissions both purposeful and accidental.
 I'm focused here on the tools that I usually mention to my students first, and may add some in later.
 I teach beginners to programming, so I'm sticking with general discussion of tools and avoiding discussion of advanced features.
 If you want advanced discussion of which editor handles VCS the best, then you don't need this guide or you aren't one of my students.

-Any commentary I provide is also biased toward the academic/research envirionment and not meant to speak toward full development shops.
+Any commentary I provide is also biased toward the academic/research environment and not meant to speak toward full development shops.
 They have their own needs and can speak for themselves.

 ## There is no One True answer